satya164/babel-test/README.md

 });
 ```

-You can pass anything that babel supports to the `create` function.
-It'll additionally set `babelrc` and `configFile` options to `false` by default if you haven't explicitly passed it.
+The `create` function accepts the same [`options` object as Babel](https://babeljs.io/docs/en/options).
+It'll additionally set `babelrc` and `configFile` options to `false` by default if you haven't explicitly passed them.
 This avoids your tests being affected by external babel configuration.

 ### Testing fixtures